-F. Construction, Renovation, and Alteration
+F. Construction, Renovation, and Alteration: BOE Policy 501.01

-Construction, renovation, or alteration projects estimated to cost between \$50,000 and \$250,000 shall be reported to the Alabama Community College System monthly.
-Construction, renovation, or alteration projects estimated to exceed \$250,000 shall be submitted to the Chancellor for consideration for recommendation to the State Board of Education for approval prior to any work beginning.
-The Chancellor shall be authorized to approve project cost overruns not to exceed ten percent of a Board approved project exceeding \$250,000.
+Construction, renovation, or alteration projects estimated to exceed \$500,000 shall be submitted to the Chancellor for consideration for recommendation to the ACCS Board of Trustees for approval prior to any work beginning.
+The Chancellor shall be authorized to approve project cost overruns not to exceed ten percent of a Board approved project exceeding \$500,000.
 Projects exceeding ten percent of the Board approved amount must be resubmitted to the Board for increased authorization.

-All work done in connection with the construction, renovation, or alteration of buildings shall be supervised by the Alabama Building Commission, regardless of the source of funds for the project.
+All work done in connection with the construction, renovation, or alteration of buildings shall be supervised by the ACCS Board of Trustees and/or State Building Commission (if applicable), regardless of the source of funds for the project.

-G. Insurance
+G. Insurance: BOE 302.01